DPDK/dpdk/doc/guides/tools/flow-perf.rst

 .. code-block:: console

-	sudo ./dpdk-test-flow_perf -n 4 -w 08:00.0 -- --ingress --ether --ipv4 --queue --flows-count=1000000
+	sudo ./dpdk-test-flow_perf -n 4 -w 08:00.0 -- --ingress --ether --ipv4 --queue --rules-count=1000000

 The command line options are:

 *	``--help``
 	Display a help message and quit.

-*	``--flows-count=N``
+*	``--rules-count=N``
-	Set the number of needed flows to insert, where 1 <= N <= "number of flows".
+	Set the total number of flow rules to insert, where 1 <= N <= "number of flow rules".
 	The default value is 4,000,000.

+*	``--rules-batch=N``
+	Set the number of flow rules to insert per iteration window, where 1 <= N <= "number of flow rules per iteration window".
+	The default value is 100,000 flow rules per iteration window.
+	For a total of --rules-count=1000000 flow rules to be inserted and an iteration window size of --rules-batch=100000 flow rules, the application will measure the insertion rate 10 times (i.e., once every 100000 flow rules) and then report an average insertion rate across the 10 measurements.

 *	``--dump-iterations``
-	Print rates for each iteration of flows.
+	Print rates for each iteration window.
-	Default iteration is 1,00,000.
+	Default iteration window equals to the rules-batch size (i.e., 100,000).

 *	``--deletion-rate``
 	Enable deletion rate calculations.